 Amounts match exactly.
 Should reconcile automatically once reference formats align.
 If unmatched: the GL candidate with the matching Payment Reference Number is shown — verify and confirm.

 Bank amount is in foreign currency; GL amount is the USD equivalent.
 Amounts will not match.
-A manual journal entry is required at month end to record the FX conversion before reconciliation can be completed.
+A manual journal entry is required (weekly batch with month-end-close handling for late-month wires) to record the FX conversion before reconciliation can be completed.

 #